 It is now up to you to choose what supports and services you feel you need to pursue your goals, who provides them and when and where they are delivered.
 For more information, visit our Learn more about using your plan page.

 Changing your plan

 As part of this call, we will check in with you and see how you are going with your current NDIS plan, and if your circumstances have changed in the last year.

-This will help us prepare for your plan review meeting, and make sure we have the information we need to make sure your plan review experience is personalised to your needs.
+This will help us prepare for your plan reassessment meeting, and make sure we have the information we need to make sure your plan reassessment experience is personalised to your needs.

-You can have your plan review meeting face-to-face, online or over the phone - whatever suits you best.
+You can have your plan reassessment meeting face-to-face, online or over the phone - whatever suits you best.
 You will also have the option to invite supports along to your check-in, such as a family member, friend or Support Coordinator.

-Your plan review is an opportunity to reflect on your last 12 months and what you have achieved.
-Find out about the plan review process.
+Your plan reassessment is an opportunity to reflect on your last 12 months and what you have achieved.
+Find out about the plan reassessment process.